emacs-exordium/exordium/README.md

 ### Bugs

 * Powerline may cause Emacs to crash on startup because of a race condition inside Emacs.
-One trick to fix it is to make powerline be the last thing you enable in your config.
+One trick to fix it is to make Powerline be the last thing you enable in your config.
 For this, add `(setq exordium-enabled-powerline nil)` in your `pref.el`, and add `(require 'init-powerline)` in your `after-init.el`.
 If this still does not work, keep Powerline disabled and start